In this article, I will give you a detailed overview of Laser Beam Machining.

-A laser beam is a non-conventional machining method in which the operation performed by the laser.
-The laser stand for Light stimulated emission of radiation.
+A laser beam machining is a non-conventional machining method in which the operation is performed by laser light.
+The laser light has maximum temperature strikes on the workpiece, due to high temp the workpiece gets melts.
 The process used thermal energy to remove material from a metallic surface.

 Laser Beam Machining Working Principle: